This page is currently under construction….

-Trinity Buoy Wharf, London
+Buoy Store, Trinity Buoy Wharf, London

 The Trinity Buoy Wharf Drawing Prize 2025 was founded in 1994 by the artist and Professor Anita Taylor, Dean of Duncan of Jordanstone College of Art and Design at the University of Dundee and Director of Drawing Projects UK.
-Over the past three decades, the prize has established itself as one of the most significant annual exhibitions in the UK dedicated to contemporary drawing.
-The exhibition is presented in the distinctive setting of Trinity Buoy Wharf in London and subsequently at the Williamson Art Gallery & Museum in Birkenhead, Prenton.
-The selection panel for this 31st edition comprises Fiona Bradley OBE, Director of Edinburgh’s Fruitmarket Gallery; Kieran Long, broadcaster and Director of Amos Rex in Helsinki; and Soheila Sokhanvari, British-Iranian artist.
+Over the past three decades, the prize has established itself as one of the most significant annual exhibitions in the UK dedicated to the practice of contemporary drawing.

 Echo of a Step on Water, 2025